d4ckard/txt-templ/Notes/spec.md

 [^2]: This could be very inconvenient at times.
 Especially the `$` symbol is very hard to avoid using in daily use.
 This needs improvement.

 [^3]: It would be convenient if one could specify a default choice for an option too.
 This is not possible right now.
+(This might work by implementing choices as constants only visible to the option.
+Then choosing a default for an option works by selecting this constant!)

+[^4]: The default itself may still be of any type, not only of the text literal, but a text literal value must be specified for this element.